Aziz Djellouli

-Mohammed Aziz Djellouli (born Tunis, December 14, 1896 - died Radès, 1975) was a Tunisian politician and businessman.
+Mohammed Aziz Djellouli (Tunis, December 14, 1896 – Radès, 1975) was a Tunisian politician and businessman.
 He served for a time as chairman of the Red Crescent in Tunisia, and an administrator of the Central Bank of Tunisia under Hédi Nouira.

 Personal life

 Djellouli was born into a wealthy family of Arab origin; his father, Taïeb Djellouli, served as the Prime Minister of Tunisia from 1915 until 1922 and his mother was from a notable family of Turkish origin.